ministryofjustice/opg-terraform-workspace-manager/README.md

 So what is the purpose of this?
 Well, when you create a new environment using a terraform workspace using this you can add the workspace you have created in your automated pipeline into a DynamoDB table with a TTL value.
-You can then set up an automated job to also use this tool to pull expired workspaces from DynamoDB
+You can then set up an automated job to also use this tool to pull protected workspaces from DynamoDB

 ## Creating the DynamoDB table